jimmyaffatigato/OpenLinks/README.md

 `bash build/build.sh`

+This script will:

+- Compile `.js` files from `.ts` source.
+- Copy add-on files into `./build/dist`.
-Compiles necessary files into `build/dist`.
-Creates a `.xpi` file in `build` titled with the name and version from `src/manifest.json`.
+- Package the contents of `./build/dist` into an `.xpi` file using the name and version from `./src/manifest.json`.

 Note: Firefox will reject the created file because it is not signed by Mozilla.
 Experimental builds can be loaded as a [temporary add-on](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) in `about:debugging#/runtime/this-firefox`.